DockDogs/dockdogs-scheduling/README.md

 ### Checkout Documentation for Editing

 * If you've never obtained the documentation before you'll want to clone the repository.
-The default branch is `mkdocs`, this is good.
+The default branch is `master`, this is where edits should take place.
-    * `$ git clone git@bitbucket.org:dockdogs/dockdogs-staff-onboarding-documentation.git`
+    * `$ git clone git@github.com:DockDogs/dockdogs-scheduling.git`
 * If you've already cloned the repository navigate to where this is in your computer using Terminal or Powershell.
 Once in this directory you'll be able to execute the following:
-    * `$ git fetch && git checkout mkdocs`
+    * `$ git fetch && git checkout master`

 ### How to Edit